thirumurthis/Learnings/java_json/Parsing_part_of_json_in_java.md

-## Parsing part of the JSON using java without mapping to POJO
+## Parse part of the JSON string using java without mapping to POJO

-- When working with JSON objects in Java, there where scenarios where I need only a part of the JSON.
-Also don't create dedicated POJO's to map without deserializing.
+- When working with JSON objects, there are possible scenarios where we only need a part of the JSON.
+- Mostly in this scenario, we also don't want to create dedicated POJO's to map the properties.

+- For example,
-- For example, say if we are using third party API's which returns JSON repsonse and if our requirement is to only use part of that JSON.
+   - In a case when working with third party API's returning JSON repsonse, and if our requirement is to only use part of that JSON.

-- Say, below is the sample Json from the third-party API, and we only need to check the status value.
+   - Say, below is the sample JSON from the third-party API, and we need to check only the status property.

 ```json
 {